 January 14 - 18, 2013

-Leos Janacék – One of the most influential (and underrated) Czech composers, Leoš Janáček created a deeply original style of composition that infused his operas, string quartets and symphonic music with Moravian and Slavic folk influences.
+Leos Janacék – One of the most influential (and underrated) Czech composers, Leoš Janáček created a deeply original style of composition that infused his operas, string quartets, and symphonic music with Moravian and Slavic folk influences.
 We start this week listening to his charming intimate Nursery Rhymes, White Goat Gathers Pears and Beetroot Was Getting Married, performed by The Netherlands Wind Ensemble.
 Each hour of the week continues with a wonderful sample of Janáček’s works handpicked by Bill McGlaughlin.

 January 7 - 11, 2013

 Tudor Music – On this edition of Exploring Music, we look at some wonderful English music from the time of the Tudors.
 Though the Tudor poets may be more well known than the composers, the composers have left quite a legacy.
 From the sacred, secular, and consort music of William Byrd, Thomas Tallis, to Henry VIII, who himself wrote a number of pieces!